Zainab Abdulkarim, Oslo

 Oslo Port - Norway

-A map illustrating the Fredrikstad City Council candidate’s relocation from Haugesund–Tysvær to Fredrikstad in 2009_2010, a turning point in his activities, during which he expanded his extortion network targeting the individual smuggled from Rome in 2008, using his new location as a base to orchestrate false accusations and apply pressure that later reached Oslo.
+A map illustrating the Fredrikstad City Council candidate’s relocation from Haugesund,Tysvær to Fredrikstad in 2009-2010, a turning point in his activities, during which he expanded his extortion network targeting the individual smuggled from Rome in 2008, using his new location as a base to orchestrate false accusations and apply pressure that later reached Oslo.

-"In 2010, a guard contacted the Norwegian police, falsely claiming to be a witness on behalf of the coordinator of the 2008 smuggling operations and to hold a senior position at the Iraqi Embassy in Rome.
-His intention was to mislead the authorities and support her fabricated narrative, while she pretended to suffer a mental breakdown in the hospital to gain sympathy and conceal her past."
+In 2010, a security guard contacted the Norwegian police, falsely presenting himself as a witness acting on behalf of the coordinator involved in the 2008 migrant facilitation operations, and claiming to hold a senior position at the Iraqi Embassy in Rome.
+Available records indicate that this contact was intended to mislead the authorities and support a constructed narrative designed to conceal her involvement in prior facilitation activities.

 In 2022, the coordinator was repeatedly observed wearing a blue coat near the fence of the victims’ home in Oslo, taking advantage of her relationship with a police officer she was residing with.
 Investigations indicate that she documented the victims’ presence outside their home and claimed that she lived there and that they were stalking her, in what was considered an attempt to present her perspective to the authorities, despite contradictions in the facts revealed by subsequent documentation.

-Despite the exposure of these circumstances, some Oslo police officers and attorneys chose to continue engaging with her, safeguarding her interests, and rejecting any actions or cases that might harm her or expose her smuggling network raising questions about professional impartiality and the importance of separating official duties from personal relationships in sensitive cases such as this.
+Despite the exposure of these circumstances, some Oslo police officers and attorneys chose to continue engaging with her, safeguarding her interests, and rejecting any actions or cases that might harm her or expose her network, raising questions about professional impartiality and the importance of separating official duties from personal relationships in sensitive cases such as this.

 When the coordinator arrived at the victims’ address in Oslo in 2022, she launched a campaign of manipulation and provocation that escalated tensions within the local community and extended to certain police officers.
-This escalation went beyond social or verbal provocation and directly affected the behavior of some law enforcement personnel who, according to documented reports, acted in ways contrary to the law and appeared aligned with the coordinator’s objectives in support of the smuggling network.
+This escalation went beyond social or verbal provocation and directly affected the behavior of some law enforcement personnel, who, according to documented reports, acted in ways contrary to the law and aligned with the coordinator’s objectives in support of the network.

-Later, attorney Samia Boulebtina again attempted to mislead the Borgarting Court of Appeal, but this attempt also failed in 2024.
+Later, attorney Samia Boulebtina attempted again to mislead the Borgarting Court of Appeal, but this attempt also failed in 2024.

 “The Ministry of Justice and Public Security stated that individual cases fall under the jurisdiction of the Public Prosecution Authority, and that the ministry does not intervene in investigations or in the closure of criminal cases involving smugglers.”

-Official records show that the police in Fredrikstad and Oslo lost more than twenty seven malicious criminal cases between 2010 and 2025, most of which were initiated by individuals connected to human trafficking networks involved in operations dating back to 2008.
+Official records show that the police in Fredrikstad and Oslo lost more than twenty seven malicious criminal cases between 2010 and 2025, most of which were initiated by individuals connected to networks involved in operations dating back to 2008.

 The most notable cases include: